 Treatment for impacted teeth

-The most common treatment for impacted third molars is extraction.
+The most common treatment for impacted third molars is extraction of the wisdom teeth.
 If your teeth are partially impacted, the procedure is simple and can be done at your dentist’s office.
 However, for fully impacted teeth, it is advisable to have the procedure done in a hospital by a dental surgeon because the surgeon might require breaking up the tooth into smaller fragments to avoid damaging the surrounding gum tissue and teeth.